trat944/BlendBeyond/README.md

 - **Logout and Delete Buttons**: Added functionality for users to log out and delete their accounts.
 The delete controller ensures all likes/dislikes and pictures from Cloudinary are removed, maintaining data cleanliness.

 - **Chat Between Users**: Implemented chat functionality between users, allowing them to communicate directly within the app.
 Messages and conversations are stored in the database and are related to the users, ensuring data consistency.
-Delete onCascade is utilized to remove all associated messages and conversations when a user is deleted, ensuring data integrity..
+Delete onCascade is utilized to remove all associated messages and conversations when a user is deleted, ensuring data integrity.

+- **Instant update of messages between users**: Implemented sockets to have real-time conversations and connected status of users.
+Therefore facilitating instant updates of messages between users and ensuring seamless, responsive chat functionality.

 <a name="technologies-used"></a>